tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    modeling assumptions described in :ref:`phy-ue-measurements`.

 The eNodeB RRC instance here acts as an intermediary between the consumers and the attached UEs.
-At the beginning of simulation, each consumer provide the eNodeB RRC instance with the UE measurements configuration that it requires.
+At the beginning of simulation, each consumer provides the eNodeB RRC instance with the UE measurements configuration that it requires.
 After that, the eNodeB RRC distributes the configuration to attached UEs.